mmnowak/zesthouse/README.md

 1. As a first-time user, I want to know what products the ZestHouse is selling.
 2. As a first-time user, I want to know the prices.
 3. As a first-time user, I want to know the location.
-4. As a first-time user, I want to know opening times.
+4. As a first-time user, I want to know the opening times.
-5. As a first-time user, I want to know facilities available.
+5. As a first-time user, I want to know the facilities available.
-6. As a first-time user, I want to easy contact the venue with any questions I might have.
+6. As a first-time user, I want to easily contact the venue with any questions I might have.
 7. As a first-time user, I want to know more about the venue and its history.

 #### Returning Visitor